Food Safety Training in Ottawa

 Food safety training is focused on the following concepts and their associated techniques and skills.
 We are able to train our students in both classroom and laboratory set-ups, the former for lessons and the latter for actual and return demonstrations.

-• The health unit’s role in food safety
+• The health unit’s role in food safety.

-• Basic bacteriology
+• Basic bacteriology.

-• Foodborne illness prevention and management
+• Foodborne illness prevention and management.

-• Personnel hygiene and health
+• Personnel hygiene and health.

-• Emergency response skills
+• Emergency response skills.

-• Housekeeping – sanitation and pest control
+• Housekeeping – sanitation and pest control.

 Foodborne Illness in Canada

-In the world, more than two million die because of diarrheal complications.
+In the world, more than two million people die because of diarrheal complications.
 An estimated 4.5 million Canadians are affected annually by foodborne illness (FBI).
 Despite FBIs being very easy to prevent, so many cases are still registered each year.
 However, because most conditions are self-limiting, meaning they resolve in as early as three days, a lot of cases are not reported to the local health authorities.
 This makes getting statistics on the condition very difficult, hindering the formulation of a complete management plan for FBI prevention.

 When people ingest contaminated food, they are at great risk for getting a foodborne infection (poisoning, if chemicals were ingested instead).
 The most common microorganisms that contaminate food and cause FBIs are (1) Norovirus, (2) Campylobacter, (3) Clostridium perfringens, (4) Salmonella, and (5) Staphylococcus aureus.